Mission and Goals

 Goal #1 - Assessment & Diagnosis

 An assessment and diagnosis requires developed clinical reasoning skills.
 Clinical reasoning consists of data gathering and interpretation, hypothesis generation and testing, and critical evaluation of diagnostic strategies.
-It is a dynamic process that occurs before, during, and after the collection of data through history, physical examination, imaging, and laboratory tests.
+This dynamic process includes the collection and assessment of data through history, physical examination, imaging, laboratory tests, and case related clinical services.

-- Students will demonstrate the ability to create and document a list of differential diagnosis (’s) and corresponding exams from a case-appropriate health history and review of external health records.
+- Students will be able to develop a list of differential diagnosis (’s) and corresponding exams from a case-appropriate health history and review of external health records.

-- Students will determine and document the significance of physical findings and thereby the need for follow-up through a physical examination, application of diagnostic and/or confirmatory tests and tools, and any consultations.
+- Students will be able to identify significant findings that may indicate the need for follow-up through additional examination, application of diagnostic and/or confirmatory tests and tools, and any consultations.

-- Students will be able to generate a problem list with diagnoses after synthesizing and correlating data from the history, physical exam, diagnostic tests, and any consultations.
+- Students will be able to generate a problem list with diagnosis/es.

 Goal #2 - Management Plan

-Management involves the development, implementation and documentation of a patient care plan for positively impacting a patient’s health and well-being, including specific therapeutic goals and prognoses.
+Management involves the development, implementation and documentation of a patient care plan for positively impacting a patient’s health and well-being, including specific health care goals and prognoses.
 It may include case follow-up, referral, and/or collaborative care.

-- Students will formulate and document an evidence-informed management plan appropriate to the diagnosis, inclusive of measureable therapeutic goals and prognoses in consideration of bio-psychosocial factors, natural history and alternatives to care.
+- Students will be able to develop an evidence-informed management plan appropriate to the diagnosis, including obstacles to improvement, measurable healthcare, prognoses and target endpoint of care in consideration of bio-psychosocial factors, natural history and alternatives to care.

-- Students will demonstrate the ability to deliver and document appropriate chiropractic adjustments/manipulations, and/or other forms of passive care as identified in the management plan.
+- Students will be able to deliver appropriate chiropractic adjustments/manipulations, and/or other forms of passive care as identified in the management plan.

-- Students will demonstrate the ability to deliver and document appropriate active care as identified in the management plan.
+- Students will be able to implement appropriate active care as identified in the management plan.

 Goal #3 - Health Promotion and Disease Prevention

-Health promotion and disease prevention requires an understanding and application of epidemiological principles regarding the nature and identification of health issues in diverse populations and recognizes the impact of biological, chemical, behavioral, structural, psychosocial and environmental factors on general health.
+Health promotion and disease prevention requires an understanding and application of epidemiological principles regarding the nature and identification of health issues in diverse populations and recognition of the impact of biological, chemical, behavioral, structural, psychosocial and environmental factors on general health.

-- Students will demonstrate the knowledge of and documentation for management of health risks and public health issues, including reporting, as required.
+- Students will be able to manage health risks and public health issues, including reporting, as required.